JRSST: A Java RSS and Atom Ticker/Aggregator/Reader

 This is a simple, lightweight, RSS ticker/aggregator/reader.
 I had checked out a number of tickers that look pretty as they scroll etc., but took a lot of CPU cycles and cost money.
 I wanted a simple, OS independent ticker so I wrote this one in Java.
 JRSST read RSS 0.91, 1.0, 2.0, and Atom feeds.
-A jar file containing both the .class bytecode files and the source files and a Windows executable built with launch4j can be downloaded from: http://sourceforge.net/projects/jrsst/ To use, do:
+A jar file containing both the .class bytecode files and the source files and a Windows executable built with launch4j can be downloaded from: http://sourceforge.net/projects/jrsst/.
+Executables for various platforms are also available there.
+To use, do:

 the list of RSS URLs to display.
 If no URLs are given, a RSS feed of the